thinesan29/BNTA_Capstone_GroupProject/README.md

     "genre": "ACTION"
 }
 ```````

-In this example, the language enum value is "ENGLISH" and the genre enum is "ACTION" .
-If you want to use other examples, please refer to the listed language and genre enum values in the BackEnd Project description.
-Anything not on the list will NOT work.Please Note that language enum and genre enum must be all written in uppercase letters.
+For example, in this request, the language enum value is "ENGLISH," and the genre enum is "ACTION."
+If you want to use other examples, please refer to the listed language and genre enum values in the BackEnd Project Description.
+Please note that anything not on the list will NOT work.

 **2.2 POST New Cast:**:<br>
 ``````